pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_access-manager.md

 `
 ```

-##### Grant an authorized client different levels of access to various resources and read access to channels using RegEx in a single call - spaces & users (deprecated)
+Grant an authorized client different levels of access to various resources and read access to channels using RegEx in a single call - spaces & users (deprecated)

-- Combine explicit resource and RegEx-based space permissions.
+- Grants my-authorized-userId:
+  - Read access to space-a and userId-c.
+  - Read/write access to space-b, space-c, space-d, and get/update to userId-d.
+  - Read access to spaces matching ^space-[A-Za-z0-9]$.

 ```
 `1try {